Abilities

 4.1 The modal analysis

 This suggests a natural hypothesis.
-To have an ability is for it to be possible to A in some restricted sense of possibility.
+To have an ability to A is for it to be possible to A in some restricted sense of possibility.
 As nomic possibility is possibility relative to the laws of nature, and epistemic possibility is possibility relative to what an agent knows, so may ability be possibility relative to some independently specifiable set of conditions.

 We thus arrive at the modal analysis of ability:

-(MA) S has the ability to A iff S does A at some world (or set of worlds) satisfying condition C.
+S has the ability to A iff S does A at some world (or set of worlds) satisfying condition C.

 (MA) is actually not itself an analysis but rather a template for a general family of analyses.
 Different members of this family will be distinguished by the different candidates they might propose for C, as well as whether they quantify over individual worlds or sets of worlds.
 Nonetheless, these analyses demonstrate sufficient theoretical unity that they may be viewed, at an appropriate level of abstraction, as a single approach to the analysis of ability.

-(CAmodal) S has the ability to A iff S does A at a world at which S tries to A that is otherwise maximally similar to the actual world.
+S has the ability to A iff S does A at a world at which S tries to A that is otherwise maximally similar to the actual world.

 This is patently a version of (MA), with ‘S tries to A and is otherwise maximally similar to the actual world’ serving as condition C.

-If this is correct, then most discussions of the analysis on ability in the twentieth century have focused on a special and somewhat idiosyncratic case of a much broader program of analysis, namely the program of giving a modal analysis of ability.
+If this is correct, then most discussions of the analysis of ability in the twentieth century have focused on a special and somewhat idiosyncratic case of a much broader program of analysis, namely the program of giving a modal analysis of ability.
 The considerations brought forth in the remainder of this section, in contrast, are concerned with the general case.

-4.2 The modal analysis: logical considerations
+4.2 The modal analysis: extensional adequacy

 There are two questions that might be raised for this proposal about ability.
 First, does ability indeed admit of some kind of modal analysis?
 Second, if it does, how exactly are we to spell out the details of that analysis — in particular, how are we to articulate condition C?
 Let us begin with the first, more basic, question.